Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

-We reformulate the notion of a reduced graph. \begin{definition} Let $\Gamma$ be a finite graph in $\mathbb{R}^2$.
-Then $\Gamma$ is a {\it dotted graph} if each edge has an orientation and each vertex is of degree 2 or degree 4, satisfying the following conditions. \begin{enumerate} \item Around each vertex of degree 2, the edges has a coherent orientation.
+\begin{definition} Let $\Gamma$ be a finite graph in $\mathbb{R}^2$ consisting of vertices of multiplicity $1$ and edges of multiplicity $1$ which are intervals smoothly embedded in $\mathbb{R}^2$.
+Then $\Gamma$ is a {\it dotted diagram} if each edge has an orientation and each vertex is of degree 2 or degree 4, satisfying the following conditions. \begin{enumerate} \item Around each vertex of degree 2, the edges has a coherent orientation.
+Further, the closure of the union of the edges is an interval smoothly embedded in $\mathbb{R}^2$.
 We denote the vertex by a small black disk, called a {\it dot}.

 \item Around each vertex of degree 4, each pair of diagonal edges has a coherent orientation.
+Further, the closure of the union of the 4 edges is the union of a pair of smoothly embedded intervals in $\mathbb{R}^2$ with one transverse intersection point.
 We call the vertex a {\it crossing}.

 \end{enumerate}